Impressionism

 Seen against Monet's later work, Impression, Sunrise looks less like a sketch left behind and more like an early program.
 The same painter who later tests cliffs, tides, and weather in repeated Normandy views is already asking the essential question here: how little fixed drawing is needed for a picture to hold?

-That is why it helps to read this harbor scene alongside The Manneporte (Étretat) and The Manneporte near Étretat.
+Read this harbor scene alongside The Manneporte (Étretat) and The Manneporte near Étretat.
 In Le Havre, the motif is still relatively open and unstable.
 At Étretat, Monet gives himself harder geological scaffolding.
 The question remains the same: how can a painting keep change visible without falling apart?

 Its deeper influence on modern painting